Deadwood Art

 Unique Installations

-I am happy to discuss either the supply of deadwood sculptures or the creation of them on-site from existing resources.
-All is a matter of size, scope and location.
+I am happy to discuss the creation of deadwood art on-site from existing or local resources, within the region of the home counties.
 Please note that this is an occasional service I offer and that the work is very much linked to the creation of habitat resources.

 • Carving of standing deadwood (Southern Counties UK) to make habitat

-• Assemblage of multiple log structures to mimic hollow/veteran tree snags
+• Assemblage of multiple log structures to mimic hollow/veteran tree habitat

 • Enhancement of carvings to encourage bat roosting